Kian1369/portfolio/README.md

 In this project, which was the last section of the NLP specialization with classification and vector spaces authorized by DeepLearning.AI, I implemented and developed a machine translation system to translate English words to French using word embeddings and vector space models.
 The project involved the following key steps:

-1. **Generating embedding and transformation matrices for English and French words**
+1. **Generated embedding and transformation matrices for English and French words**

 2. **Implemented a linear transformation to convert English word embeddings to French embeddings.**